Andrea Mitchell Reports: History

 Andrea Mitchell's show featured special coverage of the DNC Convention in 2008.

 In September 2008, Megan Garber of Columbia Journalism Review questioned whether or not Andrea Mitchell should be reporting on the economic downturn, due to possible conflicts of interests.

 In September 2011, Mitchell announced to her audience on Andrea Mitchell Reports that she had breast cancer.

 Subrata De was named the show's executive producer in January 2012, replacing Jennifer Suozzo, who became senior broadcast producer of NBC Nightly News.
 De left MSNBC to join ABC News in June 2014.

 A June 18, 2012, segment originally aired on MSNBC's Way Too Early with Willie Geist was reaired on Andrea Mitchell Reports and criticized for taking Mitt Romney's comments at a campaign stop in Pennsylvania out of context.

+In March 2021, Andrea Mitchell Reports was folded into MSNBC's newly rebranded rolling news block MSNBC Reports, whose individual programs took on a similar naming scheme with their anchor's name.

+On October 29, 2024, Mitchell announced that she would step down from the program in January 2025 to focus more on her role as an NBC News correspondent.
+Her final show aired on February 7, 2025, and her hour was later taken over by Chris Jansing on May 5, 2025.

 Substitute hosts

 On March 2, 2009, Savannah Guthrie anchored while Andrea Mitchell was en route to Jerusalem, Israel.
 On some occasions when Mitchell is out the show is suspended and MSNBC Live airs in its place featuring rotating anchors.

-NBC News congressional correspondent Luke Russert fills in for Mitchell.
-When a story is deemed as breaking news, MSNBC producers have the discretion to replace Mitchell with Breaking News Anchor Brian Williams.
+Former NBC News congressional correspondent Luke Russert formerly filled in for Mitchell on occasion.

-International broadcasts

-MSNBC and NBC News programming is shown for several hours a day on the 24-hour news network Orbit News in Europe and the Middle East.
-This includes Andrea Mitchell Reports.